johannarispe/Irrigation-System-Raspberry-Pi-and-Home-Assistant/README.md

 # IoT Irrigation hack for the holidays
-There are alternative ways to take care of your dear plants over the holidays.
+There is an alternative way to take care of your dear plants over the holidays.
 Raspberry pi + Home Assistant + a Water pump will do it.

 This project is part of the water irrigation experiment.
 It is intended to work with: